pjtunstall/bomberman-dom/README.md

 To run the server, install Node dependencies: `npm install`.
 If it reports any vulnerabilities, `npm audit fix`, as directed.
 Then `node server.js` to run the server on port 3000.

 The server will log its IP address in the terminal.
-To connect over a mobile hotspot, players can enter that address in their browser.
+To connect over a mobile hotspot, players can enter that address into their browser.

 ## Progress

+I think we can call it done.

 The multiplayer Bomberman game is working in Chrome, Brave, Firefox, and Safari.
 Not yet tested in Edge.
 As in the single-player version from make-your-game, all bonus powerups are implemented except bomb-push/throw.

-The only essential thing left to do for the sake of he audit is to add a framework.
-I suggest we just framework the game itself, rather than the intro, which includes all sorts of features not required by the instructions.
-As a first step, I've made a [catalog](framework-plan.md) of all code in `index.html` and `main.js` that affects the game part of the DOM.
+A `mini-framework` (overReact) has been added to the version in `frame`.
+The famework is just being used for the intial render of the game grid.
+For more detail, see this [discussion](framework.md), which includes the original plan and thoughts on developing it further, together with a catalog of all code in `index.html` and `main.js` that affects the game part of the DOM.
+I don't see see any gain to be had from integrating it more thoroughly.

 Notes: